Siwon-L/Feather/README.md

 - Efficient caching data handling using `ETag` and `Last-Modified`
 - Cancels previous tasks when a new image URL is set
 - Configurable cache expiration time
+- Set a maximum cache size and manage data efficiently using LRU (Least Recently Used)
+- Prevent data races using `Actor`

 ### Image Download & Caching